casper-network/docs-archive/implementation/global-state.rst

 A complete ``CLValue``, including both the data and the type can also be serialized (in order to store it in the global state).
 This is done by
-concatenating: the serialization of the type, the serialization of the length (as a 32-bit integer) of the serialized data (in bytes), and the serialized data itself.
+concatenating: the serialization of the length (as a 32-bit integer) of the serialized data (in bytes), the serialized data itself, and the serialization of the type.

 .. _global-state-contracts: